aws-samples/aws-modernization-with-multicloud-defense/content/04_lab/lab3.md

 	5. Move the newly created rule above the valtix-sample-egress-forwarding-allow-snat rule by dragging the rule to the top.
 	6. Click **Save Changes**.
 <br><br>

+      ---
+      **Policy Explanation:**<br>
+      The policy that we just created will match all workloads that is tagged as "prod" and the policy will apply advanced security profiles(IPS, DLP, URL Filtering) on the session that is matched.
+All "prod" workloads can connect to github repository named "valtix-security" and no other URLs.
+      ---

 ## Verification